MICHAEL ERIC DYSON

 Dyson is still speaking to me in my bastion of safety.
 I'm not immune to racism because I don't personally practice it.
 I am the beneficiary of racism's unbearable viciousness.
 Every unsolved murder of a Black man or teen or child hit by a stray bullet fired in a dispute over goodness knows what (that happened year before last in Hempstead, a few minutes from where I live) suffers from a lack of what I have without question: The full protection of the society I live in, however grudgingly offered.
 I can demand that the institutions in place give me what I need.
 Others can't.
 And that is institutionalized racism at its most disagreeable.
 Because I, and so many like me, can make these demands, others are perforce denied their access to them.
 It is a scarcity model, a zero-sum game, where my privilege comes at the expense of your access to the spoils.

-How does one cause those who have to share with those who have not?
+How does one cause those who have abundant goods, easy access to services and wealth, to share with those who have not?
 Dyson exhorts and educates the white elite to enjoin us to see things as they are.
 Then we're left to question our consciences as to whether the way things are is okay with us.
 My answer is "no I'm not okay with it" and still that makes no difference in the world at large.
 It brings institutional racism no closer to collapse.
 And, crucially, it brings me into no significant danger of losing my white male privilege.
 Dyson has effectively presented me the case for my privilege to end; he and I together with the people of conscience can only exhort, can try to explain to any audience we can find that as "guiltless" as we may be in our own hearts, we need to put our hands to the divine work of ending our own luxury.